jacebenson/jace.pro/content/page/apis/gliderecord.md

 ### orderBy

-This will return your set order ascending (a-z, 1-9) by the columne name, and is opposibe of orderBy.
+This will return your set order ascending (a-z, 1-9) by the column name, and is opposite of orderByDesc.

 ``` js
 var incident = new GlideRecord('incident');